 Housing costs in Monterey Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Monterey Park isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Monterey Park are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monterey Park is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Monterey Park is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Monterey Park who work in office and administrative support (15.54%), sales jobs (11.44%), and management occupations (8.24%).

 Also of interest is that Monterey Park has more people living here who work in computers and math than 95% of the places in the US.